Building On Walkersons Estate Dullstroom

 - Driveways must follow the shortest route from the access road;

-- Building lines allow for 5 m on the street front and 1m on the side and back boundaries;
+- Building lines are applicable to “village stands” and allow for 5 m on the street front and 1m on the side and back boundaries;

 From planning to building

-- Site Design Plan/Building Setbacks. • Orientation and slope. • Trees and other significant vegetation. • Adjacent buildings. • Access points to the site and/or restrictions. • Drainage and services. • Potential views. • Prevailing winds. • Privacy requirements. • Potential noise sources.
+Site plan • Orientation and slope. • Trees and other significant vegetation. • Adjacent buildings. • Access points to the site and/or restrictions. • Drainage and services. • Potential views. • Prevailing winds. • Privacy requirements. • Potential noise sources.

-Following approval, two sets of plans must then be submitted to the Emakhazeni Municipality for approval and must include elevations, and sections.
+Following approval from the WDRC, two sets of plans must then be submitted to the Emakhazeni Municipality for approval and must include elevations, and sections.
 Window, door, roof light, shutter and gate schedule.
 Details of balustrades, railings, columns, external stair cases or structures:

 If you have any question, contact the Zest office 013 254 0219